saratrajan/mergesortedarrays/README.md

-# mergesortedarrays
-Merge two sorted arrays
+# Merge two sorted arrays

 ## Question:
 Two sorted arrays in ascending order.
 Create a merged array with both, sorted in ascending order.
 Repeated elements are allowed.